 Informed in 2011 by a film historian that this film had found new favor among film school students admiring the picture's eclectic mix of satire, slapstick and action, Doris Day admitted she hadn't watched the movie in decades and may have to give it a second look.

 The ironclad contract that agent-husband Martin Melcher had signed his wife Doris Day up for was fairly typical of what he engineered behind her back.
-Upon his death from a ruptured appendix the following year at the age of 52, it was discovered that Melcher had lost millions of Day's money in unwise investments, leaving her essentially penniless.
+Upon his death from either a ruptured appendix or an enlarged heart the following year at age 52, it was discovered that Melcher had lost millions of Day's money in unwise investments, leaving her essentially penniless.